dplace-world/dplace-world.github.io/index.md

-# Enter the world of d/place

-## Where anarchy reigns supreme and chaos is the only rule.

 Join the ultimate anarchy Discord server where chaos rules and everyone gets admin perms.
 Create, destroy, join factions or forge your path.
 Embrace the chaos!

 ## Rules